alicejw1/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 kubectl exec -it redis -- redis-cli
 ```

 Verify that the maximum memory `maxmemory` is set to zero.
-From your local host, run 'CONFIG GET maxmemory' as follows:
+From your local host, run the following command:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory
 ```

-It should return the zero value for 'maxmemory':
+It should return the following zero value for `maxmemory`:

 ```shell
 1) "maxmemory"
 2) "0"
 ```

-Next, verify the `maxmemory-policy` value.
+Verify the `maxmemory-policy` value is set to the default `noeviction`.
 Run the following command:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory-policy
 ```
-You should see its default value `noeviction`, as follows:
+It should return the following default `noeviction`:

 ```shell
 1) "maxmemory-policy"